coder/coder/docs/admin/auth.md

 ### Keycloak

 The access_type parameter has two possible values: "online" and "offline."
-By default, the value is set to "offline".
+By default, the value is set to "offline."
 This means that when a user authenticates using OIDC, the application requests offline access to the user's resources, including the ability to refresh access tokens without requiring the user to reauthenticate.